Forward utility and market adjustments in relative investment-consumption games of many players: The finite player forward optimisation game

+For some combination of parameters $\lambda_i, \beta_i$ and $\kappa,~(c^{i,*}_t)_{t\geqs 0}$ is not admissible due to the finite-time blow-up.
 We comment further on the admissibility of $c^*$ in Section \ref{sec:examplesInterpretations}.
-It happens that $c^*$ can be admissible but not form a strong equilibrium while $\pi^*$ will always do so.

-\begin{remark}[Open question] To obtain a Nash equilibria result we are restricted to $\kappa$ being constant across the whole population of agents, and the same will happen for the MFG case of next Section.
-The constraint is technical in nature and stems from the difficulty in expressing the consistency equation for the averages of all $c^i$ (i.e., \eqref{eq:consistency-geom-aver-c-n-player} is not longer reachable) without which the system cannot be solved.
-At the same time, for a ``best responses" all the $\kappa_i$'s may be distinct.
-The open question is then, if one allows for different $\kappa_i$'s how to carry out the aggregation procedure as to express the consistency equation for the averages of all $c^i$?
+\begin{remark}[Open question] To obtain a Nash equilibria result, we are restricted to $\kappa$ being constant across the agents, and the same will happen for the MFG case in the next Section.
+The constraint is technical and stems from the difficulty in expressing the consistency equation for the averages of all $c^i$ (i.e., \eqref{eq:consistency-geom-aver-c-n-player} is not longer reachable) and without such an equation the system cannot be solved.
+At the same time, for a ``best response'' all $\kappa_i$'s may be distinct.
+The open question is then if one allows for different $\kappa_i$'s, how to carry out the aggregation procedure as to express the consistency equation for the averages of all $c^i$?

-An example of how this problem was overcome can be found in \cite{BielagkLionnetDosReis2017}.
-There, aggregation was achieved through so-called \textit{weighted-dilated inf-convolution}. \end{remark}
+In \cite{BielagkLionnetDosReis2017} An example of how this problem was overcome can be found .
+There, aggregation was achieved through the so-called \textit{weighted-dilated inf-convolution}, and the authors found the dynamic equation of the \textit{Representative agent} of their economy, which allowed them to solve their Nash-equilibrium problem.
+The \textit{representative agent} methodology remains unexplored in the context of the FPP.
+For instance, it is unclear how inf-convolution can be carried out in this framework as the FPP is not known in advance.
+It is endogenously found as part of the problem's solution in opposition to the classic utility game-type problems.